Bates Australia

-Bates Australia is a leading saddle manufacturer originally established in 1934.
+Bates Australia, now Saddlery Brands International is a leading saddle manufacturer originally established in 1934.
 Bates Saddlery was formed when Mr. George Bates borrowed $100 from his sister, bought a sewing machine and began to make saddles on the veranda of his home in Perth, Western Australia.
-Bates Australia is the parent company to Bates Saddles and Wintec.
+Saddlery Brands International (directly owned by the parent company Hammersmith Nominees) is the parent company to Arena Saddles, Bates Saddles and Wintec Saddles.

 The family-owned business, located in Perth, Western Australia, has expanded into many international markets and can now be found in 36 countries around the world.